- Location: NE Arata Road between NE 223rd and 238th, in Wood Village

 County staff have solicited public input on improvements for Arata Road since 2008.
 Outreach has included three open houses, regular check-ins with the county’s Bicycle and Pedestrian Citizen Advisory Committee, and outreach at the Wood Village Night Out.

-The most recent open house was in July 2016, when the latest project designs were shared.
-Here is the presentation from the most recent open house.
-Some of the dates have been changed since 2016.
+An open house was held in July 2016, when the latest project designs were shared.
+Here is the presentation from the 2016 open house.
+Some project dates have changed since 2016.

 What’s Been Done Already